 - 1. Select the clip that you want to split.

 - 2. Move the position marker to the moment where you want to cut the clip.

 - 3. Click the Split button on the toolbar.

+How does the cut clip look like.
 What a cut clip looks like.

 Cutting out fragments